stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Running Python Scripts

-A Python script is a file that has the extension `.py` at the end of the name.
+A Python script is a single file that has the extension `.py` at the end of the name.
 Python reads and executes the script file from the top to the bottom.
 Optionally, the script can start with a [metadata block](https://packaging.python.org/en/latest/specifications/inline-script-metadata/) that specifies the packages that it needs to use.
 This example script uses the packages [requests](https://requests.readthedocs.io/en/stable/) and [rich](https://rich.readthedocs.io/en/stable/):

 ```python
 # /// script